 Limestone College offers a comprehensive support program, PALS (Program for Alternative Learning Styles), for students with learning and attention challenges.
 At the core of our program is academic coaching and individualized tutoring services.
 PALS students meet weekly with PALS staff and their academic coach and have access to an organizational coach and learning specialist.
 PALS is a fee-based program.
 In some cases, the Office for Vocational Rehabilitation will assist in funding the student’s participation.
 Please contact your local VR office or speak with your high school counselor to obtain contact information.
 PALS is only offered during the regular academic year and only at the main campus of Limestone College in Gaffney, SC.

 To be conditionally accepted, as PALS required, SAT or ACT scores are not mandatory for students meeting PALS criteria (such as an average or higher IQ; 85+).
 In lieu of test scores, three letters of recommendation are required: two from teachers, one from a guidance counselor.
 All available information is carefully reviewed prior to determination of acceptance into PALS.
 Additionally, interested students are required to visit the campus for an interview with the director.
 The Accessibility Advisory Council will review all files of students seeking admissions as PALS required.
 These students will be notified of the Council’s decision by mail.
 If accepted, these students are required to participate in PALS until they have earned at least 12 non-developmental credits, with 2.0 or higher GPA.

-Fully or provisionally accepted students who have disabilities which may impact academic performance, but who do not meet PALS criteria, may also choose to participate in PALS.
+Fully or provisionally accepted students who have disabilities which may impact academic performance, and who meet PALS criteria, may choose to participate in PALS.